csucdsi/DataFest/content/about.md

 ### Need Help?

-Please speak with an event coordinator on site, or email Robin Donatello at rdonatello@csuchico.edu.
+Please speak with an event coordinator on site, email Robin Donatello at rdonatello@csuchico.edu, or send a message via the DataFest Slack channel (see the schedule of events for channel details.)

 If any attendee engages in harassing behavior, the event organizers may take any lawful action we deem appropriate, including but not limited to warning the offender or asking the offender to leave the conference.
 (If you feel you have been unfairly accused of violating this code of conduct, you should contact the organizers with a concise description of your grievance.)

 We welcome your feedback on this and every other aspect of ASA DataFest<small><sup>TM</sup></small> events, and we thank you for working with us to make it a safe, enjoyable, and friendly experience for everyone who participates.

-The text above has been only slightly modified from Duke's DataFest website: https://www2.stat.duke.edu/datafest/coc/.
+_The text above has been only slightly modified from Duke's DataFest website: https://www2.stat.duke.edu/datafest/coc/.
 Parts of above text is licensed CC BY-SA 4.0.
 Credit to rOpenSci and SRCCON.
-Also inspired by the Ada Initiative's "how to design a code of conduct for your community".
+Also inspired by the Ada Initiative's "how to design a code of conduct for your community"._

 ---

-> In case you haven't found the answer for your question please feel free to contact us, our customer support will be happy to help you.
+> In case you haven't found the answer for your question please feel free to contact us.
+We will be happy to help you.